anthonywong611/SF-Transactions-Modeling/README.md

 - Sent an email to ask the dataset owner, but still get no reply yet.
 - Decided that it should be a many-to-one relationship.

+Thought Organization:
+- Only need a Transfer Family role attached with a access policy that allows it to call S3 on the user's behalf

 ETL Steps:
 - For each column and their corresponding code column:
    - handle null values